 Fish consumption advisories help Virginia anglers make educated choices about eating the fish they catch.
-The Virginia Department of Health (VDH) will issue a fish consumption advisory when the amount of contaminants detected in fish exceeds levels of concern.
 While most Virginia waters do not have dangerous levels of contaminants, some fish in certain waters are found to contain contaminants at levels of concern.
-The Virginia Department of Environmental Quality (DEQ) routinely monitors contaminant levels in fish species, and provides fish tissue sample results to VDH for analysis.
-Advisories do not imply that fish are unsafe to eat, but provide guidance to the public to make informed choices about eating locally caught fish.
+The Department of Environmental Quality – Water Monitoring and Assessment, Fish Tissue and Sediment Contaminants Monitoring Program conducts routine studies of fish tissue and sediment samples in state waters.
+More information about this program can be found here.
+VDH uses this fish tissue sampling data to update and create new advisories as needed when the contaminants in fish exceed levels of concerns.
+Advisories provide guidance to the public to make informed choices about eating locally caught fish.

 CONTAMINANTS IN FISH